Course: Modern Ukrainian Literature 2

 Learning outcomes

-Understanding the modern Ukrainian literature.
+Understanding the postmodern Ukrainian literature.

 Prerequisites

 A good knowledge of Ukrainian language (B2).
-Knowledge of basic movements in Ukrainian literature of the 18th and 19th century gained from the previous courses on literature.
+Knowledge of basic movements in Ukrainian literature of the 19th and 20th century gained from the previous courses on literature.

 Assessment methods and criteria